-To access the forms and documents of the Registrar’s Office, access the items on the navigation menu on this page.
-We also encourage you to check out the Registrar’s FAQ page.
+To access forms and documents from the Registrar’s Office, simply use the navigation menu on this page.
+We also encourage you to visit our Registrar’s FAQ page for quick answers to common questions.

-If you have additional questions, please stop by the office.
-You may also reach us via email or phone at 909.607.0109.
-We look forward to helping you!
+If you need further assistance, feel free to stop by our office.
+You can also reach us by email or phone at 909.607.0109.
+We look forward to assisting you!

 Academic Petitions